 Wat Inthar awihan (Wat In for short) is home to the one of the world’s tallest standing Buddhas – at 32 meters tall.
 The Buddha is dressed in gold tiles that rise the length of his body.
 Construction started in 1867 and was finished in 1927.
 The abbot at the time of the early construction actually died at the base of the statue.
 It can be hard to get good views at the base of the statue (sometimes there are portable tents setup here in the way – if you walk to the nearby Ordination Hall (prayer hall) near the main entrance and climb up the steps you will have a better glimpse of its size from slightly further afar.
 Regardless of where you view this, this statue is quite impressive.

 The statue was refurbished in 1982 with golden tiles.
 This held up pretty well into the 1990’s.
-During our most recent visit in 2017, some of the files are showing wear and some are missing, especially in the lower part of the statue.
+During our most recent visit in 2018, some of the files are showing wear and some are missing, especially in the lower part of the statue.
 Entry is by donation only.
 Wat In borders Thanon Wisut Kasat is only about a 10-minute walk from Khao San Road.
 Estimated visit time 30 minutes.

 Wat Khaek Silom or it’s more formal name Sri Mahamariamman Temple, is a beautiful and rare (for Bangkok) intricately designed Indian temple.
 It was built in 1879 by a number of Indians living in this area.
 Easily accessed via a short walk from the Chong Nonsi Skytrain stop, it is located at the corner of Silom Road and the small soi, Pan Road.

-Easily noticeable due to it’s unique and colorful design.
+Easily noticeable due to its unique and colorful design.
 And you may also notice the flower vendors lined up along Pan Road selling a a variety of mostly yellow flowers for those who come to the temple to worship.
 No photography is allowed inside but you can take photos from the street.

 An annual 10-day/10-night festival is held here in September/October called Navaratri – in which attendees worship a variety of gods.
 Look for a procession on the last day of this event in and around this temple in which part of Silom is actually blocked from through vehicular traffic.
 Also a number of budget hotels and hostels within a very short walk of this temple.